 The City’s largest concentration of plants can be found up at the Bronx’s New York Botanical Garden; a special kids-oriented garden provides a good place for little ones to get messy, climb rocks and enjoy diversions like Beth’s Maze.

-The Hills have the City’s longest slide, at 57 feet; take a ferry over, rent a surrey or some bikes and make sure you let the kids take a few turns down the mountainside at this island playground.
+The Hills have the City’s longest slide, at 57 feet; take a ferry over, rent a surrey or some bikes and make sure you let the kids take a few turns down the mountainside at this seasonal island playground.

 Central Park provides the setting for the Swedish Cottage Marionette Theater, a 140-year-old log-cabin-like structure where family-oriented entertainment takes place most days of the week.

 7. Choose from 60 flavors at the Lemon Ice King of Corona

 Here’s a lovely end to a day in nearby Flushing Meadows Corona Park: a stop at a decades-old Italian ice vendor, where if you can’t find a flavor that every person in your family likes, such a flavor must not exist in nature.

 8. Ride a square-wheeled tricycle at the Museum of Mathematics

 Over in the Flatiron District, MoMath has a two floors of hands-on displays that will have youngsters puzzling and peddling—and perhaps grasping a math concept or two along the way.

 9. Explore a natural playground in Prospect Park

 Some trees felled by Superstorm Sandy created the Zucker Natural Exploration Area; clambering around the space gives ample room for imaginative play.
 And don’t forget rest of the park, which includes a zoo, skating rink, historic house and, on summer Sundays, the food-filled Smorgasburg.